vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Allfiles/Labs/16-Automate IoT Device Management with Azure IoT Hub/readme.txt

-Setup - script used to configure the Azure environment for this lab Starter - code project files used by students to complete this lab
+Setup - script used to configure the Azure environment for this lab Starter - code project files used by students to complete this lab Final- completed code project files used by students to complete this lab